 Can you see which item matches the orange in which eye?

 The orange in a Bright Spring or Bright Winter (or True Winter or Spring) eye is the beer bottle.
-Clear Tones (Seasons) have clear colors.
+Clear Tones (Seasons) have clear colours in their entire body.
 They are reflective of light, not absorbing, as the Autumn seems to be, and more fragile looking perhaps.

 A reader sent me this most amazing eye photo.